Sounders, Reign ink new jersey sponsorship deals with Seattle-based online retailer Zulily

-A new multiyear jersey deal between the Sounders and Zulily, which also includes the Reign women's team, replaces the MLS squad's decadelong arrangement with Xbox.
-The deal — which allows for added pitch rights revenue — could bring the Sounders closer to the $6 million in annual jersey fees top MLS squads are believed to...
+A multiyear jersey deal between the Sounders and Zulily, which includes the Reign women's team, replaces a decadelong arrangement with Xbox.
+The deal — which allows for added pitch rights revenue — could bring the Sounders closer to the $6 million in annual jersey fees top MLS squads are believed to garner.

 After a 17-month search, the Sounders on Thursday announced a jersey sponsorship deal with local online retailer Zulily that replaces the team’s longstanding partnership with Microsoft Xbox.